 docx4j was created by Plutext Pty Ltd in 2008 – using OpenXML4J for the OPC piece.
 Plutext still drives the project, but since then docx4j has benefited from contributions from many individuals.
 The contributors are listed in docx4j’s pom.xml.

-Above information and more is available on docx4java.org.
+The above information and more are available on docx4java.org.

 Aspose Java for docx4j